 Conclusion: which summarizes all the elements covered in this report.
 And discusses further work that could be done on this project in the future, reflecting on the outstanding requirements and explaining how they could be implemented.

 2.background research

+Fantasy basketball league